jon-c-miller/batch-file-renamer/README.md

         <br><br>
         Upon obtaining responses to a succession of prompts designed to customize the output, a final summary of requested operations is displayed to the user before they commit to the changes.
 Cancellation and escaping back to the main menu can be done right after selecting an option from the menu, and right before committing final changes.
         <br><br>
-        The changes to the files will be printed during final execution, followed by a final completion notification and prompt to return to the main menu.
+        A list of changes to the filenames will be printed to the console during execution of the requested tasks, followed by a final completion notification and prompt to return to the main menu.
+While tasks are executed in the directory of the program's executable, those same tasks are not performed on the actual executable file itself.
     </ul><br>
 </details>